prapooskur/CarriAR/README.md

 ## The solution

 CarriAR allows customers to see the phones with their own eyes, in their own houses, through the power of EchoAR.
 Carriers can create a website with links to models of their phones, and then use that as a virtual demo.
 This has the benefits of customers examing the phones closely and keeping themselves safe.

+## Inspiration
+* I wanted to solve something that could not be done without the use of AR.

+## What it does
+* An augmented reality smartphone demo that allows people to try out a phone without going to a store in person

+## How I built it
+* HTML, CSS, and EchoAR.

+## Challenges I ran into
+* Most models I found online weren't correctly sized and needed to be resized and sometimes retextured in Blender.

+## Accomplishments that I'm proud of
+* Learning how to effectively use EchoAR
+* Learning how to obtain models online

+## What I learned
+* How to work with EchoAR

+## What's next for CarriAR
+* Include more phones
+* Create an account system so multiple people can upload their own models
+* Create an app/PWA to make the experience feel more native
+* Make the models the site uses higher-quality